 There are also a number of cafe style coffee bars that transform into cocktail bars as night falls.
 You can get an English breakfast, toasties, omelettes and other snack foods throughout the day and evening.

-We’ve eaten many times in the restaurants in Almyrida and all offer traditional Cretan hospitality with excellent menus.
+We’ve eaten many times in the restaurants in this beach resort and all offer traditional Cretan hospitality with excellent menus.

-If you love eating fresh fish overlooking the sea then the fish restaurants in Almyrida will be perfect for you.
+If you love eating fresh fish overlooking the sea then the fish restaurants in this village will be perfect for you.
+The little fishing harbour is where the little fishing boats go out from and bring back the catch of the day to supply the restaurants.
+So you're always ensured of completely fresh fish.

 If you want to discover some of the ancient history and wander around archaeological ruins then nearby Aptera is a must see destination.
 The views over Souda Bay are breath-taking and the ruins quite spectacular.